JML-InheritTomorrow/InheritTomorrow/README.md

 # InheritTomorrow
-Website for Inherit Tomorrow created by Manus AI
+Website for Inherit Tomorrow - powered by ManusAi.
+Created by JML